jeffgortmaker/pyblp/docs/api.rst

    ProblemResults.compute_profits
    ProblemResults.compute_consumer_surpluses

-A parametric bootstrap can be used, for example, to compute standard errors for the above post-estimation outputs.
-The following method returns a results class with all of the above methods, which returns a distribution of post-estimation outputs corresponding to different bootstrapped samples.
+A parametric bootstrap can be used, for example, to compute standard errors forpost-estimation outputs.
+The following method returns a results class with the same methods in the list directly above, which returns a distribution of post-estimation outputs corresponding to different bootstrapped samples.

 .. autosummary::
    :toctree: _api